kpochodaj/cdsw_churn/README.md

 Wait for data to flow, increasing number of messages in Response box linking InvokeHTTP with PutHDFS suggest positve outcome

-Open Monitoring tab in Explainer model from Model section, validate that the number of requests is increasing
+Open Monitoring tab in Explainer model from Model section, validate that the number of requests is increasing.

+To test deployment of the model and its impact on real-time processes click Deploy new build button in Monitoring tab, leave default settings and click Deploy model.
+Monitor the state of deployment and flow in Nifi (Refresh on backgroup updates the figures ad-hoc).
+Notice how many messages are rejected due to lack of availability of REST API of the model.

+Stop flow in NiFi.

+Leave project.
+Go to Admin panel.
+Review content of Users, Activity and Models tabs.
+Stop models.